Benefits of studying abroad

 The University of Connecticut is also a member of Universitas 21, a group of elite universities from around the world, which also includes The University of Nottingham.
 One of the principal activities of Universitas 21 is the operation of student exchange schemes.

 Under the Universitas 21 scheme, no tuition fees are payable by students attending the University of Connecticut.
-However, all students on the four-year programmes pay a fee to The University of Nottingham, which is currently set at £1,350.
+However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home/EU students.

 There is also the cost of return travel to the United States and medical insurance to cover hospitalisation.
 Accommodation costs and living expenses in Austin and Hartford are not dissimilar to those in Nottingham.